peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 Some transports impose restrictions on the type of data they can carry.
 For example, Internet mail traditionally was limited to 7bit US-ASCII text.
 Encoding schemes are often used to work around such transport limitations.

-It is therefore useful to note what sort of data a media type can consist of as part of its registration.
-An "encoding considerations" field is provided for this purpose.
+An "encoding considerations" field is provided to note what sort of data a media type can consist of as part of its registration.
 Possible values of this field are:

 7bit:
 : The content of the media type consists solely of CRLF- delimited 7bit US-ASCII text.